abetkin/webtypes/docs/api-guide/applications.md

 # Applications

-The first thing you'll always need to do when creating a new API Star service is to create an application instance.
+The first thing you'll always need to do when creating a new webtypes service is to create an application instance.

 Here's an example that just returns a simple HTML homepage: